-60 Kekilov, "Chagalary edebiyat bilen upchun ederis."
+60 Kekilov, "We will provide children with literature."

 61 See the previous chapter.

 62 The latter group necessarily had "About" (Hakynda) in its title and made a little subsection.

 63 Jeffrey Brooks, "The Economy of the Gift: Thank you Comrade Stalin for a Happy Childhood," in Thank You, Comrade Stalin!: Soviet Public Culture from Revolution to Cold War.
 (Princeton, New Jersey: Princeton UP, 2000): 83-105.